DIJUNLIAO/Laws_Regulations_and_Standards/README.md

-# Laws Regulations and Standards
+# Laws, Regulations and Standards
 Some Laws, Regulations and Standards.
 I'll classify them by countries(regions) or orgnazations.

 I'll keep updating, following is a contents of this repository.